minuru0408/Personal-Assistant-HECTOR/README.md

 4. Download an OAuth client JSON from the Google Cloud console and save it as `credentials.json` in this folder.
 Then run `node gmail.js` once and follow the link to grant access.
 This creates `token.json` so Hector can access Gmail and Calendar.
 5. Install SoX for audio recording (for example, `brew install sox`).
 Run `sox --version` to check that it works.
 If your computer asks for microphone access, allow it so recording can start.
 6. Make sure the `wav` package is installed; it encodes the microphone input as a proper WAV file.
+7. Build the renderer with `npm run build` so the `renderer/out` folder is created.
-7. Start the app with `npm start`.
+8. Start the app with `npm start`.